davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 Take these lessons with you as you design software.
 If you aren't committed to developer or user ergonomics, if you aren't committed to making a fully integrated system that “just works”, design your system around small, single-function tools that have a clear means of interoperation.
 You can always bring them together, but you can never tear them apart.

+Before we say our final goodbyes, I want to share some thoughts around adopting Webpack on your project, given that we aren't going to see some of the solutions I outlined above.